chmlee/ream-doc-v2/docs/README.md

 ::: warning NOTE
 The project is still at its alpha stage: features are added and removed constantly, and backward compatibility is not guaranteed.
-You are free to play around with the tools, but it's not recommended that you use this for anything serious before it enters beta stage (probably not until summer 2021)
+You are free to play around with the tools, but it's not recommended that you use them for anything serious before it enters beta stage (probably not until summer 2021).

+See [Roadmap](#) for more information.
 :::